 A 33-acre nature preserve worthy of Thoreau himself, the WNP is also an outdoor laboratory with meandering trails, a babbling brook, and a wide variety of flora and fauna indigenous to this beautiful part of Connecticut.

 The observatory is outfitted with a sensational 20” Ritchey Crétien telescope, one of the largest of its kind in the state.
 Viewings of the night sky are offered regularly and are usually free and open to the public.

 This fabulous center contains a 4,000-seat arena, indoor basketball and volleyball courts, a weight training facility, a swimming pool, the athletic and recreation department offices, and the WCSU Hall of Fame.
-Western’s tennis courts are right outside the building.
+Many area high schools conduct their graduations in the O’Neill Center, as it is known for short.
+WCSU’s tennis courts are right outside the building.
 The Westside campus also has fully lighted rugby, intramural, baseball, softball and practice field.